Chapter 1 Introductory Statistics in R

 1.3 Data frames

-A statistical dataset in R is known as a data frame, or data.frame, and is a rectangular array of information (essentially a table or matrix).
-Rows of a data frame constitute different observations in the data, and the columns constitute different variables measured.
+A statistical dataset in R is known as a data frame, or data.frame.
+It is a rectangular array of information (essentially a table or matrix or or spreadsheet).
+Rows of a data frame constitute different observations and the columns constitute different variables measured.

-Imagine we record the name, height and age of all the students in the class: the first column will record each students’ name, with the second column their height and third column their age.
-Each row corresponds to a particular student and each column a variable.
+For example, imagine we record the name, class standing, height and age of all the students in a class: the first column will record each students’ name, with the second column recording their standing (e.g., junior, senior, etc…), the third column records the students’ height and fourth column their age.
+Each row corresponds to a particular student (an observation) and each column a different property of that student (a variable).

 1.3.1 Built-in data